Skip to main content

 Warning

-• Running Network Attack Defense alongside other applications that use iptables might cause undesired behavior, including loss of networking.
+• Running Network Attack Defense alongside other applications using iptables or eBPF might cause undesired behavior, including loss of networking.

 • Incoming traffic routed through Network Attack Defense will appear to be coming from a local IP address, even though it might come from an external IP.
 This might cause some apps that rely on source IP to have a specific value (e.g. Zabbix) to malfunction.